adriamcassorla/racoomend/README.md

 From getMiscoProps return an object { props: { The props you want to pass to your component. }}

 GetServerSideProps allows you to run without getStaticPaths, for GETSTATICPROPS you need GETSTATICPATHS.

+CanNot use GetServerSideProps in components that are not pages (Prisma can not be used in the browser)